erskirla/Weather_station/README.md

 # Weather_station
-Weather_station_outside demands tilkobling in same file because it calls upon a function in that file.
+Weather_station_outside.ino demands tilkobling.ino in same file because it calls upon a function in that file.